An Efficient Frequency Diversity Scheme for Ultra-Reliable Communications in Two-Path Fading Channels: Conclusion

 All of the results have been evaluated for various numerical examples, including a realistic scenario of a \gls{uav} flying above flat terrain.
 This allows a quantitative classification of the performance improvement by the proposed scheme.

-While only two parallel frequencies are considered in this work, it could be extended to a diversity systems with multiple frequencies in future work.
+While only two parallel frequencies are considered in this work, it could be extended to diversity systems with multiple frequencies in future work.
 This is a promising research direction to further improve the reliability of the described communication systems.
 Additionally, when adding the assumption that the transmitter has knowledge of the distribution of the distances between transmitter and receiver, the optimization problem could be modified to minimize the outage probability for the given distribution.
+An initial study of this problem can be found in~\cite{Besser2023asilomar}.
+Furthermore, it will be an interesting aspect in future work to drop the assumption of ideal \gls{mrc} and consider implementation issues of combining the signals on the two frequencies.

 \appendices